muratk5n/thirdwave/en/README.md

 ---

-Clearly their products is based on alkaline fuel-cell tech, which means it will not need high-purity H2 to function.
+Clearly their product is based on alkaline fuel-cell tech, which means it will not need high-purity H2 to function.
 Their target is customers who need renewable gas based heating which is potentially huge.

 H2 View: "Alkaline Fuel Cell Power achieves first major millstone for innovative hydrogen technology.. [and] is now believed to be working